Positive surface group representations in PO(p,q): -positive representations are positively ratioed

-Thus if $\xi$ is the boundary map of a positive representation, then $\dot\xi(x)\in c^+_1(x)$ for almost all $x\in\dg\simeq \mathbb{S}^1$. \end{lem} \begin{proof} The derivative of $\xi$, where defined, is the limit of partial increments.
-Since each of those belong to $c_J(V_J)$ (compare Example \ref{e.3.9}), the limit belongs to the closure $\ov c_J(V_J)$.
-The second part follows from Theorem \ref{t.Lipschitz}. \end{proof}
+Working in this smooth chart, the derivative of $\xi$, where defined, is the limit of rescaled partial increments.
+Since each of those belong to $c_J(V_J)$ (compare Example~\ref{e.3.9}), the limit belongs to the closure $\ov c_J(V_J)$.
+It follows from Theorem~\ref{t.Lipschitz} that almost every point $x\in\dg$ is a differentiability point for $\xi$. \end{proof}